ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 .. note::

+  The above image is outdated and has several discrepancies with what is specified elsewhere in the concept model:

-  The above image is outdated and contains "Age" and "DOB" columns, but these should **not** appear in the 1040 dataset.
-The image is also *missing* the ground-truth "Household ID" column.
+  - The image contains "Age" and "DOB" columns, but these should **not** appear in the 1040 dataset.

+  - The image is *missing* the ground-truth "Household ID" column.

+  - The image shows separate SSN and ITIN columns, but the 1040 dataset should contain **only** SSN columns, in which ITINs will appear for simulants who don't have SSNs.

+  The text descriptions are more up-to-date and take precedence over the image.

 If a simulant had more than 4 employments in the tax year, the 4 with the highest income values are included on the 1040; other employment information